keon/keon.github.io/source/_posts/deep-q-learning.md

 ![animation](/images/deep-q-learning/animation.gif)

-This blog post will demonstrate how deep reinforcement learning (deep q learning) can be implemented and applied to play a CartPole game using Keras and Gym, **in only 78 lines of code**!
+This blog post will demonstrate how deep reinforcement learning (deep Q-learning) can be implemented and applied to play a CartPole game using Keras and Gym, **in less than 100 lines of code**!

 I'll explain everything without requiring any prerequisite knowledge about reinforcement learning.
 <!--more-->